My IBM Log in Subscribe

 Ubuntu virtual machines

-Ubuntu is a Linux distribution that is produced by Canonical.
-It is available in desktop and server versions, which you can install as a VM.
-Users can deploy Ubuntu as a guest OS on Microsoft Hyper-V. It provides an optimized version of Ubuntu Desktop that works well in Hyper-V’s Enhanced Session Mode, providing tight integration between the Windows host and Ubuntu VM.
-It includes support for clipboard integration, dynamic desktop resizing, shared folders and moving the mouse between the host and guest desktops.
+Ubuntu is a Linux distribution produced by Canonical.
+It is available in both desktop and server versions, which can be installed as virtual machines.
+Users can deploy Ubuntu as a guest OS on Microsoft Hyper-V. An optimized version of Ubuntu Desktop works well in Hyper-V’s Enhanced Session Mode, providing tight integration between the Windows host and the Ubuntu VM.
+This version includes support for clipboard integration, dynamic desktop resizing, shared folders and seamless mouse movement between the host and guest desktops.

-In cloud computing environments, virtual machines come in both single-tenant and multi-tenant variations.
+In cloud computing environments, virtual machines (VMs) come in both single-tenant and multitenant variations.

-Two models for single-tenant virtual machines are dedicated hosts and dedicated instances.
+The two models for single-tenant virtual machines are:

-• dedicated host involves renting an entire physical machine and maintaining sustained access and control over that machine.
-This model provides maximum hardware flexibility and transparency, workload control and placement and offers some advantages for specific bring-your-own license software.
+• Dedicated host: A dedicated host involves renting an entire physical machine and maintaining sustained access and control over that machine.
+This model provides maximum hardware flexibility and transparency.
+It also includes workload control and placement and offers some advantages for specific bring-your-own license software.

-• dedicated instance offers the same single-tenant isolation and the same control over workload placement, but it is not coupled with a specific physical machine.
-So, for example, if a dedicated instance is re-booted, it could wind up on a new physical machine—a machine dedicated to the individual account, but a new machine, potentially in a different physical location.
+• Dedicated instance: A dedicated instance offers the same single-tenant isolation and the same control over workload placement, but it is not coupled with a specific physical machine.
+So, for example, if a dedicated instance is re-booted, it might wind up on a new physical machine—a machine dedicated to the individual account, but a new machine, potentially in a different physical location.

 Pricing models for VMs

-The most common pricing models for virtual machines in the cloud are pay-as-you-go (by the hour or second), transient/spot instances, reserved instances and dedicated hosts.
+The most common pricing models for virtual machines in the cloud are:

 Pay-as-you-go

-A pay-as-you-go model has no upfront costs for the virtual machine, and users simply pay for what they use.
+A pay-as-you-go model has no upfront costs for the virtual machine; users simply pay for what they use.
 Customers pay by the hour or second, depending on the provider and instance type.

 Transient/spot instances

-The lowest-cost model of VMs, transient or spot instances take advantage of a provider’s excess capacity but can be reclaimed by the provider at any time.
+The lowest-cost model of VMs, transient or spot instances, takes advantage of a provider’s excess capacity, but the capacity can be reclaimed by the provider at any time.
 Transient/spot instances are useful for applications that don’t always need to be on or are prohibitively expensive in any other model.

 Reserved instances